 - The states of Bayern (Bavaria), Sachsen (Saxony) and Thüringen (Thuringia) bear the title Freistaat (free state), meaning nothing else but having a pre-war legacy when almost any state of the Weimar Republic was either called Freistaat or Volksstaat (literally "people's state", not yet bearing communist connotations) in contrast to the cookie-cutter states than came to prominence after the war under Allied occupation that are universally named Land [insert random state name here].

-- Other than that, the title has absolutely no meaning, but its technically possible to call them state.
-Calling any Land other than the Freistaaten and, in some contexts, the Stadtstaaten a "Staat" is generally wrong.
+- Other than that, the title has absolutely no meaning, but it is technically possible to call them states.
+In German, some officials and agencies of a Land can have the prefix Staats- in their official title (e. g. the Staatsministerium of Baden-Württemberg is the office of the Minsterpräsident), while some of those of a Freistaat may contain the prefix Land- (e. g. the legislature of Saxony is called the Landtag).
 In English it is not uncommon to call the Länder states, as their relationship to the central government is similar enough to that in other federal republics like the United States.

 - Stuttgart: State capital and former capital of the Kingdom of Württemberg.
 Where the four-wheeled automobile was invented, it is the home of Porsche and Mercedes.
 More recently the city gained attention for its train station to be rebuilt. note

 - Freiburg im Breisgau: Literally, "free castle".
-Notable for its university, having the warmest regular temperature in Germany, and being a bastion of Catholicism, having been under Austrian rule until 1805.
+Notable for its university, having the warmest regular temperature in Germany, and being a bastion of Catholicism and in more recent times the Green Party, having been under Austrian rule until 1805.
 It already featured in John le Carré's The Little Drummer Girl.

 - Heidelberg: Home of the oldest university in the country, Heidelberg was the capital of the Palatinate until the French burnt it down in one of Louis XIV's wars.
 The town is also strongly associated with the 19th-century image of boisterous German student life, thanks in large part to Wilhelm Meyer-Foerster's play Alt-Heidelberg (which was adapted into the operetta The Student Prince).
 Popular with American tourists.